 The Beach in North Myrtle

 The beach is obviously the biggest draw to the Myrtle Beach area.
-I was surprised how warm the water was in early June, and the beaches are short and easy to access from the street or condos.
+The North Myrtle Beach water is warm even in early June, and it continues to get warmer throughout the summer.
+The beach is also a short and easy access from the street and many condos.

 If you’re not staying right near the beach in North Myrtle, there is ample street access and parking to get to the beach.
 There are also restrooms, beach chair and umbrella rentals and other facilities available throughout the beachfront.
 (The closest restroom facilities near us were at Ocean Park, 101 South Ocean Boulevard.)